eclipse-edc/Connector/extensions/catalog/federated-catalog-node/README.md

 **Oct 6 2021:**
-This module is currently just a placeholder (or skeleton) and does not contain anything useful.
+This module is currently just a placeholder and does not contain anything useful yet.
 It will be populated with code in future issues/PRs.